NortonLiverpool_101

 When you recycle a vehicle with us we issue a certificate of destruction (COD) which is to be kept for your records.

-At both our Liverpool and Manchester facilities we remove batteries, fluids and all other hazardous parts under guidance from legislation prior to processing the vehicle through our shredders.
+At our Liverpool, Glasgow and Manchester sites, we remove batteries, fluids and all other hazardous parts under guidance from legislation prior to processing the vehicle through our shredders.

 We have contracts with many vehicle manufacturers through our joint venture company CarTakeBack.